-Re-open for business: New engagement models for a new normal
+Re-open for business: Engagement models for a new normal

 As organizations make plans to reopen, they face critical decisions about how to reengage their customers.
 Consumers will return but for many their priorities and preferences will have changed.
 Brands must negotiate the new normal with care and resist the temptation to simply pick up where things left off.
 Three themes that have emerged or accelerated during quarantine may offer useful perspectives on how organizations can engage consumers in this new normal.